Last Updated on December 16, 2020

 Drat!
 This lotion has organic sunflower oil as the second ingredient.

 But it won an award for “best BB skincare” from The Bump.
 Furthermore, it was developed by an MIT chemist and tested by dermatologists and pediatricians.

 It comes with a 100% satisfaction guarantee as well.
 We feel this is the best organic baby lotion out there.

 Other benefits include the fact that it’s vegan, plant-based, and biodegradable.

 I had just finished reading an article about baby skin-care where the doctor said that “less is more.”
 She was referring to choosing products with fewer ingredients to avoid problems.

 Then I discovered Burt’s Bees lotion with a long ingredient list.
-Worse, sunflower seed oil is fourth on the list, and olive oil is the twelfth also this is perfect for eczema-prone skin.
+Worse, the sunflower seed oil is fourth on the list, and olive oil is the twelfth also this is perfect for eczema-prone skin.
 This lotion is also perfect for babies with sensitive skin.

 What’s good is that it doesn’t have parabens, but phthalates, petrolatum, or formaldehyde releasers.
 Even the fragrance is 100% natural.
 Keep in mind to not use any kind of lotions that contain harsh chemicals.

 Here is a lightweight lotion that’s mild enough for newborns.
 It’s described as hypoallergenic, yet it has a fragrance.